maxthraxx/WFGY/OS/BlahBlahBlah/README.md

 > ✨ **The full Bla Bla Bla Engine v1.0** will be released on **July 18**,
 > 🔄 We're still updating the page — check back in a few hours for a deeper experience.

 ---

+## 🧭 Choose Your Path
+> Different minds unlock different meanings.
+Where would you like to begin?

+- 🧪 [Try the 60-Second Demo](#try-demo) — Generate 50 coherent answers from meaning alone.
+- 📚 [Understand the Engine](#semantic-engine) — Learn how this isn't a model — it's a semantic generator.
+- 🔮 [Explore the Philosophy](#philosophy-core) — Discover the universe hiding behind language.

+---